umer1556/Apni-Sehat/README.md

 | Muhammad Husnain | [@MuhammadHusnain572](https://github.com/MuhammadHusnain572) |
 | Dr. Fatima Farhat | [@docffarhat-prog](https://github.com/docffarhat-prog) |

-> *"The meal frequency profiles and clinical triage thresholds were developed in consultation with Dr. Fatima Farhat to ensure the app's dietary guidance is clinically appropriate for Pakistani patients managing diabetes."*
+> *"The clinical triage thresholds, meal frequency profiles, and safety routing logic were developed and reviewed in consultation with Dr. Fatima Farhat to ensure the app's guidance is clinically appropriate for Pakistani patients managing diabetes."*

 ---